 The charges are one of the reasons why it helps to be very clear in your request and narrow the request down to what you really need.
 That said, it's not always possible.
 If you are told that there will be charges, ask for a breakdown.
 On more than one occasion, we've had a local authority initially wanting to charge us an extortionate amount of money.
 The fees were clearly being used as a way to put us off pursuing the request.
 When the authorities were forced to justify their charges, in almost all instances the costs suddenly halved.
 DON'T BE AFRAID TO CHALLENGE THEM.

 6. When should I receive a reply?

 Your request should be acknowledged within 2 weeks.
 You should have a response within 4 weeks.
 If you don't get a response, it is considered a deemed refusal.
 You will then have to seek an internal review of the decision.

 Public bodies can refuse information if they believe the records fall within one of the exemptions (s28-41), and where necessary they have satisfied a pubic interest test to show that on balance it is in the public interest not to release the information.

 You may want to consider appealing the decision to the Information Commissioner (section 22 of the FOIA).
 This how-to won't deal with refusals and appeals, but we will write about this soon.

-If you do have questions, or if your request has been refused and you just want a chat about it - get in touch.
+If you do have questions, or if your request has been refused and you just want a chat about it, please get in touch.
 We might have experienced the same thing and might be able to point you to some resources that could help.
-Or you might have stumbled onto something BIG - you Erin Brokovich you.
+Or you might have just stumbled onto something BIG, you Erin Brockovich you.